Football Club was founded in 1885 as an amalgamation

 100 points and scored 102 goals.

-The success story continued in 2012/13 when a third
+success story continued in 2012/13 when a third title

-title was celebrated as the Blues ran away with the
+was celebrated as the Blues ran away with the Blue Square

-Blue Square North by a margin of 16 points over Guiseley.
+North by a margin of 16 points over Guiseley.
+Records

-Records continued to fall as Chester netted more than
+continued to fall as Chester netted more than 100 goals

-100 goals for the third consecutive season and a record
+for the third consecutive season and a record breaking

-campaign was capped off when the Cheshire Senior Cup
+was capped off when the Cheshire Senior Cup returned

 a 2-1 victory over Stalybridge Celtic at Witton Albion.

 The next five seasons saw the Blues struggle at level

 5 with a highest final position of 12th reached in 2014/15.